KeapArchive/gradle-build-version-plugin/README.md

 ## Quick Start

 Tag releases in your Git repo with annotated tags like `release-1.0.0`.
-If you are just starting development use a tag of `release-0.0.0`.
+If you currently don't have a release tag the plugin will use `buildversion.releaseTagIfNone` as the base, for example say `buildversion.releaseTagIfNone = release-0.0.0` then the generated version will return `release-0.0.1`.

 Add the build-version plugin to your build script and use the property `buildVersion.version` that it exposes to set the version for your project: